-Transitional Housing Program offered to move families of homeless people into a safe and stable home for up to 24 months.
+Transitional Housing Program offered to move families of homeless people into a safe as well as stable home for up to 24 months.
 Families also receive support services for the transition to permanent housing and live independently.
 Services also assistance with emergency rent, utilities, security deposit to prevent homelessness.
 Also, groceries and food stamps can be provided.

 Permanent Housing Program

-This program is offered to families and individuals who need long-term affordable housing.
+This program is offered to families as well as individuals who need long-term affordable housing.

 Permanent Supportive Housing Program